 TODD A. GOLD

-I’ve been blessed beyond belief in this life.
-Always inspired or excited about something.
-While I’ve been so fortunate to have many interests, I’m truly more grateful for the energy and good health to pursue them… relentlessly!
+I’m blessed beyond belief.
+I’ve always been inspired or excited about something.
+While I’ve been fortunate to have many interests, I’m truly more grateful for the relentless energy and good health to pursue them!

 Artwork